OpenNTI/nti.docs.platform.enduser/editorguide/discussions.rst

 1. Navigate to the Discussions page.
 2. Click on the "Add Discussion" button.

-   .. note:: If you do not see this button, you may need to first "Add Forum."
-Discussions are organized into Forums.
+   .. note:: If you do not see this button, you may need to first select "Add Forum" on the bottom lef-hand corner.
+Discussions are organized by Forums.

-3.
+3. Add a title, tags, and your discussion prompt.
+You can also add a video, whiteboard, or file attachment by slecting the paper clip icon.
-4.
+4. Click Save.
-5.

 Add Discussion